hkellaway/HNKGooglePlacesAutocomplete/README.md

 ## Advanced Topics

-The core functionality needed to use HNKGooglePlacesAutocomplete is described in [Setup](#setup), [Queries](#queries), and [Places](#places).
+The core functionality needed to use HNKGooglePlacesAutocomplete is described in [Setup](#setup), [Queries](#queries), [Places](#places), and [CLPlacemark from Place](#clplacemark-from-place).
 The following sections describe additional topics that may be of use in particular situations.

 ### Errors

-Errors returned by HNKGooglePlacesAutocomplete have either the domain `com.hnkgoogleplacesautocomplete.query.fetch.error` or `com.hnkgoogleplacesautocomplete.category.clplacemark.error` depending on their source.
+Errors returned by HNKGooglePlacesAutocomplete have a domain that starts with `com.hnkgoogleplacesautocomplete`.

 A short description of the error can be found in the `error` object's `localizedDescription` property.

-If the `error` has an underlying error, such as an error returned by `CLGeocoder`, it can be found in the `error` objects `userInfo` dictionary, under the key `NSUnderlyingError`.
+If the `error` has an underlying error, such as an error returned by `CLGeocoder`, it can be found in the `error` objects `userInfo` dictionary, under the `NSUnderlyingError` key.

 ### Advanced Query Topics